CDT Gear List 2025

 Best Clothing for the Continental Divide Trail

-Layers that you should take include a good rain jacket, puffy down jacket, mid layer and baselayer.
+Layers that you should take include a puffy down jacket, mid-layer, baselayer, hiking shirts, hiking shorts, and rain gear.

 Best Rain Gear for the CDT